Routes

 If desired, the My Cycling participation fee can be transferred to the official cycling event; in this case, the difference in participation fee will be charged.

 Participation in the official cycling event can be transferred to My Cycling, but the price difference will not be refunded.
-Notification of the transfer is made via a form that will later be available on this website.
+Notification of the transfer is made via this form.

 The participation fee cannot be transferred to the following year, and payments are not refunded under any circumstances.